Secure CheckoutPersonal information is secured with SSL technology.

 - 7.3 Gamification and Behavioral Change: Techniques for Health Social Media

 - No. of pages:

 - eBook ISBN:

-PhD, Assistant Professor of Health Informatics, Graduate Institute of Biomedical Informatics, Taipei Medical University, Taiwan
+Associate professor at Institute of Biomedical Informatics, Taipei Medical University, Taiwan R.O.C.

 Elia Gabarron is psychologist with experience in e-health research and actually is heading a research project on the use of computer/smartphone mediated communication and social networking in health promotion to youngsters.
 She has co-authored several international peer-reviewed articles in this field.

 Research Fellow, Norwegian Centre for eHealth Research, University Hospital of North Norway.
 Department of Clinical Medicine, Faculty of Health Sciences, The Arctic University of Norway.

 Annie Lau, BE, PhD, is leader researcher of the Consumer Informatics group at the Centre for Health Informatics (CHI), Australian Institute of Health Innovation, Macquarie University, Australia.